kenstler/aws-ml-iot-lab/Prep_Challenge/README.md

-# Prep Exercise: Launching a SageMaker Endpoint for Face-Detection
+# Prep Challenge: Launching a SageMaker Endpoint for Face-Detection

 ## Summary